CSTS: A Canonical Security Telemetry Substrate for AI-Native Cyber Detection: Discussion

 \section{Discussion}

-This work argues that deployment fragility in AI-driven cybersecurity systems is fundamentally representational.
-Modern detection pipelines frequently entangle schema assumptions, identity resolution, relational context construction, and modeling logic within a single workflow.
-As a result, performance degradation under cross-topology deployment or telemetry evolution is often attributed to modeling weakness when the underlying cause is representational instability.
+This work argues that deployment fragility in AI-driven cybersecurity systems is fundamentally layered and that a large portion of this fragility is representational rather than purely algorithmic.
+Modern detection pipelines frequently entangle schema assumptions, identity resolution, relational context construction, temporal aggregation, and modeling logic within a single workflow.
+As a result, degradation under cross-topology deployment or telemetry evolution is often attributed to model weakness when the underlying cause is instability in the telemetry substrate itself.

-CSTS introduces a formally defined representational boundary that separates telemetry ingestion from detection logic.
-By enforcing entity persistence, typed relationship semantics, and temporal state continuity, CSTS targets representational invariance and schema stability.
+CSTS introduces a formally defined representational boundary that separates telemetry ingestion from downstream detection and inference.
+By enforcing persistent entity identity, typed relationship semantics, temporal continuity, provenance preservation, and governed evolution, CSTS is intended to stabilize the telemetry layer so that portability failures can be analyzed more precisely.
 The experimental results clarify both the strengths and the limits of this architectural shift.